During the coronavirus shutdown, flyers are up in arms about the British Airways cancellation policy.

 According to British Airways, the voucher process is clearly worded.
 But they cannot explain the reason why a section of the website seemingly offered a refund but directed people to a voucher application page instead.

-The Civil Aviation Authority advises travelers to open a complaint with the airline if they feel misled.
+The British Civil Aviation Authority advises travelers to open a complaint with the airline if they feel misled.
 If, however, they are not satisfied with the feedback, they can seek compensation through approved alternative dispute resolution services.
 If you are still seeking to recover your funds, contact MyChargeBack today for a free consultation.
-We are an American fund recovery firm with a global reach.
+We are an American financial services firm with a global reach.
 Working with over 800 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.